KaylebJay/petz-1/petz/docs/add_petz.md

 init_tamagochi_timer = false,

+####Bloody Mode

+In petz.conf set:

+blood = true

+You can set a custom texture in the hardcoded petz definition:

+blood_texture = ""

+You can disable the blood individually in the hardcoded petz definition:

+no_blood = true

 ####Spawn

 There is a set of spawn settings you could kie to add to the 'minetest.register_entity' definition: